FLU VACCINATION FOR

 High Dose Flu Vaccine

-The high dose flu vaccine known as Fluzone contains a higher amount of antigens than a regular flu shot.
-Since the antigens are the substances that provoke an immune response, these vaccines are specifically designed to evoke a stronger immune response and therefore higher antibody production following vaccination.
+The high-dose flu vaccine, Fluzone, contains a higher amount of antigens than a regular flu shot.
 Studies show that adults who received the high dose vaccine had 24% fewer influenza infections as compared to those who received the standard dose flu vaccine.
-Learn more about the high dose flu vaccine here.

 Adjuvanted Flu Vaccine

-The adjuvanted flu vaccine known as Fluad is made with a stronger antigen that is intended to create a stronger immune response to vaccination.
-In an observational study of 282 people aged 65 years and older conducted during the 2011-12 season, Fluad was 63% more effective than regular-dose unadjuvanted flu shots.
-Learn more about adjuvanted flu vaccine here.
+The adjuvanted flu vaccine, Fluad, is made with a stronger antigen that is intended to create a stronger immune response to vaccination.
+In an observational study, Fluad was 63% more effective than regular dose unadjuvanted flu shots.

 Visit these other pages to learn more: